-Modern science has come up with the term: bioenhancer.
-Bioenhancers are “newly” discovered compounds that are supposed to mark a “new chapter in medical science.”
-By definition, Bioenhances are substances that increase the “bioavailability and bioefficacy” of other substances.
+In recent years, modern science has come up with the term “bioenhancer”.
+This refers to”newly” discovered compounds that are supposed to mark a “new chapter in medical science.”
+What is a bioenhancer?
+By definition, bioenhances are substances that increase the “bioavailability and bioefficacy” of other substances.
 Peririne, (a compound naturally occurring in black pepper) along with cucumine (found in turmeric), and gingerols (found in ginger) are now being isolated and sold by numerous pharmacutical companies as “bioenhancers”.

 This “new” science is in fact age-old wisdom that has long been offered by Ayurveda, the 5000 year old health science of India.
 Spicing is a foundational part of both Ayurvedic cooking and Ayurvedic health recommendations.
 Not only do spices make our meals taste delicious, they help our bodies stay balanced and healthy.
 Spices help us better absorb nutrients in our food and have been found to be antioxidants.
 They help prevent cancer, lower cholesterol and blood sugar, improve memory, flush out toxins, enhance digestion, all the while adding a tasty spark to our daily meal.

-During consultations at The Raj individualized recommendations for spices and spice water are normally given as a part of your recommendations gto help restore balanced health.
+During Ayurvedic Wellness Consultations at The Raj, individualized recommendations for spices and spice water are normally given as a part of basic recommendations to help restore balanced health.

 Let’s take a look at these “new” bioenhancers:

-Perinine also helps strengthens the functioning of the heart and kidneys.
+The perinine in pepper also helps strengthens the functioning of the heart and kidneys.
 It effective against colon cancer and inflammation and generally enhances immunity.
-Pepper it is very stimulating to the digestive system.
-It is also inherently heating and should be used cautiously by those with a Pitta imbalance.
+Pepper it is also very stimulating to the digestive system.
+It does have a natural heating quality and, thus, should be used cautiously by those with a Pitta imbalance.

 Cucumin is found in turmeric, the spice that gives curry its yellow color.
 Ayurveda considers turmeric a medicinal herb as well as a cooking spice.
 Recent research has identified the medicinal compounds in turmeric as “curcuminoids”, the most important of which is curcumin.